What's driving credit spreads

 MARKET IMPLICATIONS

-• Given the irrelevant correlation readings (not sufficiently negative), it is clear that credit spreads have not been driven by either sentiment (via stock prices) or macro dynamics (via bond yields) recently.
-They were probably pulled by technical factors such as supply and demand instead.
+- In summary - Given the irrelevant correlation readings, it is clear that the spreads in focus have not been influenced in major ways by either stock prices, sentiment, expected growth, inflation or monetary policy changes recently.
+They have been affected by technical factors instead, such as rebalancing of supply and demand

 vs